sanjitc/Cloud-Pak-for-Data/oadp/Download and Install OADP Operator - Airgapped.md

 ### Transfer files to Target System

-## Install the operator on the target cluster
+## Install operator on the cluster
 ## Prepare Environment
 Create env-vars-oadp file and update with your Red Hat Entitlement Credentials
 ```